 With this in mind, take a few moments to brainstorm the purpose of our group.
 You can draw some inspiration from the "Group Decrees" that you just created.
-List these on the right side of your whiteboard, alongside the list of "Group Decrees."
-While you might get a host of responses, organize the ideas into a couple overarching categories.
-You might notice that certain ideas, like reaching the lost, reaching people in our schools, reaching people in the community might all fit together in one category that you simply call "reaching out to the lost."
+Ask for a volunteer to serve as a "scribe" to record ideas.
+While you might get a host of responses, organize the ideas into broad categories.
+You might notice that certain ideas, like reaching people in our schools, reaching people in the community, might all fit together in one category that you simply call "reaching out to the lost."
 Don't stifle ideas, but just do your best to organize ideas into categories that can be simplified into one response.
 Here are some examples: